 Replicating the music of The Band is a tall order.
 But interpreting the music of The Band is an art.
 Songs that have reverberated across history for decades continue to speak to millions of us.
-And The Weight, a five-piece ensemble featuring Jim Weider from The Band, Brian Mitchell, Marty Grebb, who worked with Rick Danko and Richard Manuel of The Band, Michael Bram (Jason Mraz) and Albert Rogers who has shared the stage with Levon Helm and Garth Hudson remains a vehicle through which we can continue to share those stories and dance to those back beats.
+And The Weight, a five-piece ensemble featuring Jim Weider from The Band, Brian Mitchell, Matt Zeiner, Michael Bram and Albert Rogers who has shared the stage with Levon Helm and Garth Hudson remains a vehicle through which we can continue to share those stories and dance to those back beats.

 Jim Weider is a former member of THE BAND.
 From 1985 to 2000, Jim replaced Robbie Robertson as their lead guitarist, writing songs and performing on their three studio albums, Jericho, High on the Hog and Jubilation.
 He toured internationally with original Band members Levon Helm, Garth Hudson and Rick Danko for fifteen years and was featured with them on numerous albums, films, videos and television appearances.
 Jim is a current member of Levon Helm's Midnight Ramble Band and his group ProJECT Percolator.